-It is the student's responsibility to propose a topic and, in consultation with the program chair, select an advisor from the graduate faculty.
+It is the student's responsibility to propose a topic and, in consultation with the program chair. select a faculty advisor.
 Written proposals must be submitted to, and approved by, both the advisor and the committee before the student may proceed.
 Students, with their advisors, are invited to attend the committee's discussion of the proposal to defend and clarify points.
 Students are encouraged to complete proposals before their third graduate semester.
 Detailed guidelines are available in the Office of Graduate Studies.